Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Results

-\cref{tab:solvers} highlights key computational metrics, such as the number of variables in the QUBO formulation, compilation time, iteration time, and the total number of iterations required for convergence.
-Accordingly, QIIO demonstrates significantly faster compilation and iteration times compared to QA, particularly in the 9-bus AQPF case, where the compilation time drops from 4.35 seconds (QA) to 0.27 seconds (QIIO), and iteration time reduces from 238.48 seconds to 0.93 seconds.
-Similarly, the AQOPF problem for the 13-bus system exhibits increased computational complexity with 635 variables and a longer compilation time of 41.25 seconds.
-The final net active and reactive power mismatches remain within pre-defined thresholds, which ensures the solution's feasibility across all test cases.
+The computational setup for solving PF and OPF combinatorial formulations using QA and QIIO is summarized in \cref{tab:solvers}.
+Key computational performance metrics include the number of variables in the QUBO formulation, compilation time, iteration time, and the total number of iterations required for convergence.
+Overall, QIIO demonstrates significantly faster compilation and iteration times compared to QA.
+For example, in the PF problem for the IEEE 9-bus test system, the compilation time drops from 4.35 seconds with QA to 0.27 seconds with QIIO, while the iteration time reduces from 238.48 seconds with QA to 0.93 seconds with QIIO.
+The OPF problem for the 13-bus test system exhibits higher computational complexity, involving 635 variables and a longer compilation time of 41.25 seconds.